rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 We can now see the 250x250 tiles at the very beginning, the first 169 tiles of size 500x500, the gaps caused by outliers, and then a "staircase"-like distribution of the remaining 2240 tiles of size 500x500.
 Let us further zoom into the first part before the gaps:

-![Offsets of tiles and their offsets (colored by tile size, without outliers, zoomed)](/img/ve_offsets_colored_wo_outliers_zoom2.png)
+![Offsets of tiles and their offsets (coloured by tile size, without outliers, zoomed)](/img/ve_offsets_colored_wo_outliers_zoom2.png)